Feds get extra time to reunify migrants under age 5 with parents

 The government's difficulty in reuniting migrant children with their parents has caused outrage among immigration and child welfare advocates who warned against separation.

-Between May 7 and June 20, U.S. Customs and Border Protection was instructed to prosecute any adult immigrant caught crossing the border illegally, thereby sending parents to federal custody while children were taken into the care of U.S. Health and Human Services.
+From May 7 to June 20, U.S. Customs and Border Protection was instructed to prosecute any adult immigrant caught crossing the border illegally, thereby sending parents to federal custody while children were taken into the care of U.S. Health and Human Services.

 "The way [a family separation] is put in the system is not in some aggregable form, so we can't just run it all," Fabian told Sabraw on Friday.